Shadahan/project_soft_bunny/README.md

 # project_soft_bunny
-An attempt at creating a smooth and jitter free First Person Camera.
+An attempt at creating a smooth and jitter free First Person Controller.
 ## Contents

 1. [ Description ](#description)